-This vegan hot and sour soup is made with protein-packed tofu and healthy bok choy in a gingery broth, making it deliciously meal-worthy.
+This vegan hot and sour soup is made with crispy tofu, bok choy and shiitake mushrooms, simmered up in a spicy, gingery broth.

 My family didn’t eat much Chinese food when I was growing up.
-I’m not really sure why, as both my parents are pretty cool with it at this point in time.
 I’d hang out with friends’ families who’d take me to the Chinese buffets, where I’d simply stare, perplexed as to what could be in all of these strange looking food items, before settling on some wontons and egg rolls.
-Can’t go wrong with fried stuff when you’re a kid.
+Can’t go wrong with fried stuff when you’re a kid!

 I eventually came up with my own recipe for vegan hot and sour soup, and it’s been a lasting favorite.
 I start with a basic recipe, and add whatever veggies I happen to have a hankering for on that day.
 Carrots, water chestnuts, snow peas, and all sorts of greens go well.
 For this particular version I went with bok choy, which worked out excellently!